Shotim/User-servlet-app/README.md

 # Restful Application on Servlet API 2.5
 ## Information
 This project was done to realize how java servlets work.
 The entity `User` is included in it and simple basic CRUD methods are realized for it.
+There were realized 2 connection pools for connecting to database: HikariCP and TomcatCP.
+HikariCP was configured for Hibernate.
+TomcatCP was configured for establishing connection for PetRepository.

 ## Requirements
 * Java 1.8 or later